 “by the fire’s light in November cold stitches new harness for next year’s ox in the barn, and carves the yoke, and saws planks building the cart again.”

 I am continually inspired by the lifestyle that “Ox-Cart Man” describes.
 Living in harmony with the seasons, growing, crafting and harvesting most of what one needs and limiting consumerism to what is necessary and affordable.
 I want my business and lifestyle to follow with these values and hope to create well-crafted and useful items that will last for many years.

-I was born in the Midwest and spent my childhood summers exploring the forests and lakes of Northern Wisconsin, where I was inspired by the beauty of the natural world that sourrounded me.
+I was born in the Midwest and spent my childhood summers exploring the forests and lakes of Northern Wisconsin, where I was inspired by the natural world that sourrounded me.
 I have always been fascinated by wood and the vast array of useful items that can be made from sustainably harvested forest resources, which led me to pursue ecology and forestry in my formal education.
-In craft, I am mostly self-taught, picking up skills here and there from workshops and friends, and blending what I have learned into my own unique style.
-I strive to make my craft reflect my interests and passions by featuring pleasing coloration and grain patterns as well as interesting form, while allowing the beauty of the wood to speak for itself.
+In craft, I am mostly self-taught, picking up skills here and there from workshops, friends and mentors and blending what I have learned into my own unique style.
+I strive to make my craft reflect my interests and passions by featuring fun colors and natural grain patterns as well as interesting form, while allowing the beauty of the wood to speak for itself.
 I believe most of all in functional art - beautiful, useful and well crafted pieces that can be both displayed and used around the home for many years.
 I would love to see the world moving back towards a culture in which high quality, locally crafted household goods are preferred over inexpensive outsourced items from big box retailers.